GiulioCMSanto/disaster_response_classification/README.md

 # Disaster Response Pipeline Project
 You can imagine that when a disaster happens, millions of messages are communicated through a variety of channels, such as social media.
-Moreover, usually there are different organizations that involved in trying to solve the problem.
-Usually, each organization is focused in one particular problem, such as providing water.
-Figure Eight provided us a dataset with real messages categorized into one kind of particular need for support, such as: food, water, shelter and so on so forth.
+Moreover, usually there are different organizations involved in trying to solve the problem.
+Usually, each organization is focused on one particular problem, such as providing water.
+Figure Eight provided us a dataset with real messages categorized into one kind of particular need for support, such as food, water and shelter.
+Therefore, our goal is to use these messages to create a classifier that is able to identify the type of support requested in a particular piece of text.

 ### Motivation
 The objective of this project is to build a full ETL pipeline for treating this data as well as a